Doctor Reveals Surprising Hack To Banish Those Pesky Hiccups

 A proven scientific method that delivers results instantly.

 Hiccups; we’ve all been there.
 One minute, you're enjoying a meal; the next, you're convulsing like a malfunctioning robot, trying to stifle that repetitive “hic” sound.
-It's one of life's most minor but most irritating inconveniences.
+It's one of life's most minor yet most irritating inconveniences.

 So, what exactly are hiccups?
 According to the Cleveland Clinic, hiccups are essentially involuntary spasms of your diaphragm, paired with the characteristic "hic" sound caused by your vocal cords snapping shut.
-They can be triggered by a variety of things, from eating too quickly to indulging in spicy foods or carbonated drinks.
+They can be triggered by a variety of factors, from eating too quickly to indulging in spicy foods or carbonated drinks.

 But what if I told you there's a quick, simple fix for this age-old problem, and it involves nothing more than a dash of lemon or lime juice?
 Enter Dr. Jeremy London, a heart surgeon from Savannah, Georgia, who has taken to TikTok to share his hiccup-hacking wisdom with the world.